Thang Nguyen 555

 Do you know the way to the river?”

-It dawned on her the US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion to 700 million, and Operation Homecoming for all POW’s)!
+It dawned on her!
+“Thoi chet roi!”
+The US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion annual aid to 722 million supplemental aid).

-Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed the streets, knocking on doors in vain.
-Former DOS colleagues, under the Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
-(Diem himself went off-script – like everyone – Ford included – after South VN’s 722-Million USD final fund appropriation got voted down).
+Meanwhile, my brother and brother-in-law – with job training in Denver and D.C. – frantically called on anyone and everyone, former colleagues at DOS.
+All dismissingly replied:” Je ne sais quoi”!
+Bui Diem, their top dog, himself went off-script – like everyone else – President Ford included – after VN 722-million supplemental aid got voted down.

-“After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic Captain – both non-combatants.
-Re-education camps, if it came to that would be lenient.
-Besides, don’t you all know there is an enforced curfew?”.
+“After all, what could possibly happen!” my father assured no one but himself: “one was with DOS, the other, a medic Captain – both non-combatants.
+Re-education camp, if it came to that, would be lenient.
+Besides, don’t you all know, there is an enforced curfew out there!”.

 “There must be a way out!”,

-Unrehearsed and unprepared, the nine of us sardine-packed into a Simca.
-My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the days leading to that (should we be separated – not unusual given their 1954 North-South evacuation).
+Unrehearsed and unprepared, the nine of us sardine-packed into a Simca, French mini.
+My mom’s teacher salary and saving – soon-worthless – had been equally divided (should we be separated – not unusual given their 1954 North-South evacuation).

-P.S.
-As I re-read my mom’s hand-written last testament, at age late 80’s in US assisted living, apparently, with dementia, she could not tell facts from fiction.
-The house we left behind that day, later and long ago was confiscated, first the upstairs where I used to sleep then the whole house in exchange for my dad’s passage and papers to America.
-Naively she instructed my sister to split the sales proceed three-ways.
+As I re-read my mom’s hand-written last testament, in her mis-80’s residing in assisted living, with dementia, she hallucinated.
+The house we left behind that day, later and long ago had been confiscated, first the upstairs where I used to sleep- then the entire house – in exchange for my dad’s passage and papers to America.
+Yet, she instructed my sister to split the sales.
+What sales?

-My father wished us luck: “I am too old to worry what/ifs”.
-He, my part-time dad, French Artillery Army discharged (and two brothers fought on previous war), was with Air Vietnam corporate account.
+In pajamas, my father wished us luck: “I am too old to worry about what/ifs”.
+He, my part-time dad, French artillery discharged (his two brothers fought in earlier war – albeit on opposite side), then worked for Air-Vietnam corporate account.
 His other family (monogamy was written into law per Diem’s sister-in-law after the fact) lived a few blocks away.
-A man of two-minds, like LBJ, he was to spend that next decade stoically bogged down by two residences and my half-sister to eventually leave to join us right before the country changed its direction.
+A man of two-minds, like LBJ (to bomb or not to bomb, Great Society or stopping Communist aggression), he was to spend his next decade on his Moby-Lette back and forth between two residences to raise my half-sister.

 His sliding door!

-Ban Co, where we lived, was a northern refugee enclave.
+Ban Co, where we lived, was an evacuee’s enclave.
 Walls got eyes.
-One would not look for or find tranquility there, except for siesta.
-Moving about in a serpentine and narrow alley, residents tolerated one another.
-Often times during my teen, they were captive audience of our live music and loud quarrel.
+One would not find tranquility there.
+Perhaps during siesta.
+Moving about in a serpentine alley, residents seemed passive but silently observant.
+They were captive audience of our live music and loud quarrel.
+“Bac Ky gion, an ca ro cay” (extra tolerance for Northern transplant).

-For fear of rousing up and rattled their siesta (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
-“Where are you going! or worse, we knew it! they had been a mole”.
+For fear of rousing up and rattling neighbors (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we avoided eye contact and rhetorial questions; “Where are you going!”

-At Tet 68, urban combat was in front of our very eyes, as plainclothes police chased and shot infiltrated VC force in sandals and black pajamas on the tin roof.
-Our apprehension wasn’t without precedence (not to mention dire prediction about 1 million about to be slaughtered).
+Over Tet 68, with trembling and fear, I saw outside our balcony, plainclothes police hunt down and shot a fast-running VC in sandals and black pajamas on the tin roof.
+Our apprehension wasn’t baseless (not to mention dire prediction in Stars and Stripes about 1 million in bloodbath as previewed in Cambodia.
+We were “not without well-founded fear”).

 First hurdle!